What makes a storm a typhoon? What’s a super typhoon?

 derecho — A widespread and usually fast-moving straight-line windstorm.
 It is usually more than hundreds of miles long and more than 100 miles (161 kilometers) across.

 El Nino, La Nina — El Nino is a naturally occurring climate phenomenon that starts with unusually warm water in the central and eastern equatorial Pacific and then changes weather worldwide.
-The flip side of El Nino is La Nina.
-It is an occasional but natural cooling of the equatorial Pacific that also changes weather worldwide.
+The flip side of El Nino is La Nina, which is an occasional but natural cooling of the equatorial Pacific that also changes weather worldwide.

 hurricane or typhoon — A warm-core tropical cyclone in which the minimum sustained surface wind is 74 mph (119 kph) or more.
 Hurricanes are spawned east of the international date line.
 Typhoons develop west of the line.
 They are known as cyclones in the Indian Ocean and Australia.